 Be patient, stay committed, and continue to extend your hand.
 Through regular therapy they will eventually come around and accept your invite – and thank you.

-One of the best things you can do to support someone suffering from depression is to learn as much about it as you can.
+One of the best things you can do to support someone struggling is to learn as much about it as you can.
 Chances are, what you’ve seen on TV or read about on Facebook is wrong.
 Depression looks different in everyone and what will help is different for everyone.
 It’s a good idea to speak with a therapist to get recommendations of resources that will help you learn more.

 Watching a loved one suffer from depression is not easy, but knowing there are ways you can help them will lighten the load for you both.